salmazz/PHP-Challange/README.md

 * Complete Crud for hotels, rooms , roomsTypes under auth middleware
 * Generate data from seeder to countries ,cities and other entities
-* Store the movies and categories using mysql database
+* Store the hotels and rooms and room types using mysql database
 * end points for all cruds and search with hotels and filtering with rating
 * Can filter the result by some parameters for example filter by hotel name , city name , country iso , price